-Single walled stainless steel French presses are the best option to put on a stove or other heat source.
+Single-walled stainless steel French presses are the best option to put on a stove or other heat source.
 It’s the only material that won’t be damaged and also allows the water to be heated properly.

 Handle and lid material

-Of course the carafe isn’t the only thing that makes up a French press.
+Of course, the carafe isn’t the only thing that makes up a French press.
 There’s also the handle and the lid/filter assembly.
 Sometimes there is a shroud around the carafe as well.

 When you put the press on the stove, especially a gas burner, the handle will get much hotter than boiling water and could melt.

 The lid often has some plastic and/or rubber in it.
 The lid should be left off the press while its on the stove otherwise it could melt.
-In some cases the rest of the filter assembly also has plastic parts which could melt.
+In some cases, the rest of the filter assembly also has plastic parts which could melt.

 A French press is a simple piece of equipment.
-To set theirs apart, manufacturers will try to make their design a bit special.
+To set theirs apart, manufacturers will try to make their designs a bit special.
 That is often done by a shroud made from metal or plastic that goes around the carafe.

 Obviously, if any part of this shroud/design is made from plastic, it can melt.
 If it’s made from metal, it’s more heat resistant although the heat can still discolor the metal or burn off any paint.